 Our future liquidity and capital requirements will depend on a number of factors, including our ability to expand market acceptance of our current products, our ability to complete the commercialization of new products, our ability to monetize our investment in non-core technologies, our ability to obtain milestone or development funds from potential development and distribution partners, regulatory actions by FDA and international regulatory bodies, and intellectual property protection.
 Our most significant near-term development priority is to complete patient enrollment in the Phase 3 clinical trials for Lymphoseek.
-We believe our currently available capital resources will be adequate to sustain our operations at planned levels for the foreseeable future.
 The financing agreement with Montaur gives us access to an additional \$3.0 million.
-In addition, we may raise additional funds through our stock purchase agreement with Fusion to supplement our capital needs until we are able to generate positive cash flow from Lymphoseek.
-However, the extent to which we rely on Fusion as a source of funding will depend on a number of factors, including the prevailing market price of our common stock and the extent to which we are able to secure working capital from other sources.
+We believe our currently available capital resources will be adequate to complete our Lymphoseek development efforts and sustain our operations at planned levels for the foreseeable future.
+We are also in the process of determining the total development cost necessary to commercialize RIGScan CR but believe that it will require commitments of between \$3 million to \$5 million to restart manufacturing and other activities necessary to prepare for the Phase 3 clinical trial contemplated in the recent EMEA scientific advice response.
+We may be able to raise additional funds through a stock purchase agreement with Fusion to supplement our capital needs.
+However, the extent to which we rely on Fusion as a source of funding will depend on a number of factors, including the prevailing market price of our common stock, the expiration of the Fusion agreement, and the extent to which we are able to secure working capital from other sources.
 Specifically, Fusion does not have the right or the obligation to purchase any shares of our common stock on any business day that the market price of our common stock is less than \$0.20 per share.
 Further, although we have successfully raised capital in the past through our agreement with Fusion, under the terms of the Montaur financing we are prohibited from accessing the Fusion line until certain conditions are satisfied.
 We cannot assure you that we will be successful in raising additional capital through Fusion or any other sources at terms acceptable to the Company, or at all.
 We also cannot assure you that we will be able to successfully commercialize products, that we will achieve significant product revenues from our current or potential new products or that we will achieve or sustain profitability in the future.